 When working at the computer, and especially when typing, it is important to observe the following recommendations:

-- Posture.
-Make sure that your chair is at a height which allows your feet to be flat on the floor or a footrest.
+Posture.
+Make sure that your chair is at a height that allows your feet to be flat on the floor or a footrest.
 You should be able to slip your hand in the space between the top of your chair and your leg

-- Your arms and wrists.
-In order to avoid Repetitive Strain Injury (RSI) it is important to keep your wrists as flat as possible, so that the tendons that go through the carpal tunnel are not working round a corner.
-In order to achieve this it may be necessary to adjust the height of your keyboard, and/or provide support for your wrists.
+Your arms and wrists.
+In order to avoid Repetitive Strain Injury (RSI) it is important to keep your wrists as flat as possible, so that the tendons that go through the carpal tunnel are not working around a corner.
+In order to achieve this, it may be necessary to adjust the height of your keyboard, and/or provide support for your wrists.

-- Position of the monitor.
-The monitor should be straight in front of you and at a height which allows you to view it without having to hold your head and neck in an unnatural position.
+Position of the monitor.
+The monitor should be straight in front of you and at a height that allows you to view it without having to hold your head and neck in an unnatural position.
 Looking up at a monitor all the time can give you a stiff neck and headache.
-You may need special glasses to work for a long time at the computer, especially if you usually wear glasses or are long sighted.
+You may need special glasses to work for a long time at the computer.

 Avoiding strain.
 At regular intervals, and at the end of every module, hang your hands down at your sides and shake your hands about in a relaxed manner.
 Then grasp your forearms and massage them gently before going on to the next module.
 If you get pain, tingling, pins and needles, or numbness in your hands or wrists, stop typing and rest.
 Try changing how you sit and work to avoid any more strain.

 Short sessions.
 Do not work at the computer for long periods of time.
 Short frequent sessions are better.